rezauditore/hyphenlu/README.md

 # hyphenlu

-A command-line tool for detecting hyphens in a list of subdomains.
+A command-line tool for detecting hyphens in a list of subdomains :)

 # About